 Different values of T1 and T2 are configured for METARs, TAFs and SIGMETs.

-Bulletins that fail to correspond to the format should be rejected to an operator position for inspection.
+Bulletins that fail to correspond to the defined format for the AHL should be rejected to an operator position for inspection.

 METAR Validation

 For each individual METAR or SPECI within a collective bulletin the following items should be validated: